Crème Condominiums The Flats at Crème, Orleans, ON

 • Tree Pruning Update: Tree pruning was recently completed behind the buildings to address concerns about branches encroaching on residents’ balconies.

 Many other trees on the property have never been professionally trimmed and are now showing signs of stress.
-To promote their health and safety, we’ve scheduled pruning for all remaining trees in January or February 2026, weather permitting.
+To promote their health and safety, pruning for all remaining trees will commence on December 1, weather permitting..

-We’re aware that some residents have experienced issues with heavy water runoff onto their balconies during rainfall.
+• Eavestrough Cleaning was completed on November 27: We’re aware that some residents have experienced issues with heavy water runoff onto their balconies during rainfall.
 This cleaning is the first step in addressing that concern and improving overall drainage on the property.
+We are expecting a report from the company that did the cleaning.

 • Garbage Enclosure Repairs: We are currently reviewing several quotes for repairs to the siding and door pins of the garbage enclosures.
 As many residents have experienced, the enclosure doors have become difficult to open and close.